les Diable Bleus

 The Heritage of Tift County Georgia 1905 - 2003.
 Vol. 1, Walsworth Publishing Co., 2003.

-Origin and History of The Blue Devils
+Origin and History of the Blue Devils

 What are the origins of the term Blue Devils?
 How did Tift County happen to become known as the Blue Devils?
 When did Tift County High School’s teams come to be called the Blue Devils?
 We believe that the origin of Tift County's mascot can be found thousands of miles from the United States, across the Atlantic Ocean in France.
 The nickname of the World War I French Army elite mountain infantry division Chasseurs Alpins was “les Diable Bleus” or in English, Blue Devils.